cjsin/soestack/doco/ABOUT.rst

 Getting Started
 ###############

+To just try it out and see what it does, please see :ref:`quickstart`.

-Before you can use the files you will need to:
+Before you can use the files for your own purposes you will need to:

     - Determine your desired network configuration